Jerry Buchek: Career

 During that off-season, Buchek was traded twice, first back to the Cardinals and then to the Philadelphia Phillies.
 He spent 1969 with the Phillies' Triple-A Eugene farm club, where he batted .246 in 127 games, then retired from baseball at age 27.
 For his MLB career, he batted .220 with 259 hits, 35 doubles, 11 triples, 22 home runs and 108 runs batted in in 421 games played.

+Buchek worked as a union meatcutter for National Supermarkets in St. Louis, Missouri after baseball, enjoying fishing with friends.

 Buchek died on January 2, 2019, in Springfield, Missouri, at the age of 76.